mmikowski/hi_score/README.md

 The `xhi` tool help is detailed and extensive.
 We have deleted many sections of this document because the information is now directly integrated.
 One can see detailed help on a stage or range of stages by including a `-v` flag as shown below.

 ```
-  $ xhi help dev_lint -v
+  $ bin/xhi help dev_lint -v
   xhi>  START Stage 00 help
   xhi>  08 dev_lint:
   xhi>    Check lint quality of changed JS code.
-    xhi>    Files in 'vendor' directors are ignored.
+  xhi>    Files in 'vendor|node_modules' directories are ignored.
   xhi>    Four tests are performed on each file:
   xhi>      1.
-Fail if tabs characters or trailing space.
+Check for tab characters or trailing space
   xhi>      2.
-Fail if 'use strict'; is not found.
+Ensure 'use strict'; is employed
   xhi>      3.
-Fail if 'eslint <file>' does not pass.
+Run 'eslint' on each file (config in package.json)
   xhi>      4.
-List TODO items for developer review.
+List TODO items for developer to review and approve
+  xhi>    Any failed step causes this stage to report failure.
+  xhi>
-    xhi>         Fail if developer does not approve.
+  xhi>    This stage does not "short-circuit" so any and all issues are
+  xhi>    shown for each run.
+  xhi>
   xhi>    NPM SCRIPTS      : none.
   xhi>    SUCCESS CRITERIA : All tests complete without error
   xhi>  END   Stage 00 help
 ```

 ### Run lifecycle stages